Skip to main content

 API Keys

 API keys are the primary way to authenticate programmatic access to the Recoup API.
+All API keys are personal keys — they are always tied to the account that created them.

 Creating an API Key